m4rc3l-h3/headermodifications/README.md

 - 'Join'            : to join values on a header
 - 'Rename'          : to rename a header
 - 'RewriteValueRule': to rewrite header values
-- 'Set'             : to set a header to a provided value
-- 'SetFrom'         : to set a header to the value of another header
+- 'Set'             : to set a header to a provided value or to the value of another header
 - 'SetFirst'        : to set a header to the first non-empty value of a list of headers

 Each Rule can be named with the `Name` field.